RyanSchaefer/gOOD/src/edu/cs3500/spreadsheets/README.txt

 It should allow observation about the cells as well as changes to the cells.
 There are also convenience functions like getActiveCells that allow for the model to be drawn more efficiently.
-- Should we need to change how the actual behind the scenes of Worksheets is implemented (say we wanted to change how cells are implemented) we wouldn't have to change the view or the model since they are coded against the interface and not the specific implementation.
+- Formula - is one of A Value, Function, or Reference
+- Value - is one of a VBoolean, VString, or VDouble

 Classes
-- Basic Worksheet - Basic worksheet implements IWorksheet using a Map<Coord, Sexp>.
-In this environment, everything is essentially a function which returns to the value of the cell.
-This means that every cell can accept any visitor that it needs to to transform the expression.
+- Basic Worksheet - Basic worksheet implements IWorksheet using a Map<Coord, Formula>.
+In this environment, everything is essentially a function which evaluates to the value of the cell.
+- Reference - A Reference, evaluates to a list of value
+- AbstractValue - all Values extend this.
+- VBoolean - evaluates to a Boolean and null otherwise.
+- VDouble - evaluates to a Double and null otherwise.
+- VString - evaluates to a String and null otherwise.
+- ValueHolder - holds an evaluated list of value for use elsewhere.
+- ErrorFunction - this cell could not be converted to one of the other functions so it should
+- - always throw an error when evaluating and return the string which was malformed and used
+- - to create it
+- LessThanFunc - takes in two formula which strictly evaluates to Double and returns a list
+- - VBoolean in it.
+- LowerCase - takes in one formula which strictly evaluates to a String and returns the lowercase
+- - VString of that String.
+- ProductFunc - takes in an arbitrary amount of Formula that evaluate to anything and ignores them
+- - if they aren't numbers.
+Defaults to 0.
+Multiplies them together.
+- ProductFunc - takes in an arbitrary amount of Formula that evaluate to anything and ignores them
+- - if they aren't numbers.
+Defaults to 0.
+Sums them together.

 Visitors
-- All of the visitors created are essentially just functions we want to run over cells
-- Most of the visitors must be evaluated in some context, and that context is the model it ends up being constructed with
-- Specific visitors
-- - Dependency Visitor - needed to evaluate cycles, gets all of the cells that this Sexp depends upon
-- - EvalVisitor - evaluates the Sexp to its simplest form given the model context it should be evaluated in
-- - NumberVisitor - turns this Sexp into a Number no matter what.
-If this Sexp cannot be converted directly into a number, then it should return the base number provided when it was created.
-This function also takes in a function which takes in two numbers and converts them into one number for ranges of numbers.
-- - PrintVisitor - only needed since Sexp doubles don't format to %f.
-- - StrictNumberVisitor - only visits numbers otherwise throws an error because the caller of this needs Numbers only to preserve types.
-- - StringVisitor - only visits strings otherwise throws an error because the call of this expected to deal with only numbers.

-Functions
-- function objects that do what they say on the tin.
+- SexpToFormula - turns this Sexp into a Formula
+- SexpToValue - this this Sexp into a Value (if it looks like a function, turn it into a string).
+- DependencyVisitor - get the dependencies in this Sexp.